brianmathews/PPTcrunch/README.md

    1. This usually happens when file handles are still open during cleanup
    2. The program will show warnings and provide the full paths for manual deletion
    3. Try closing any applications that might have the files open
-   4. The `C:\ffmpeg` directory is intentionally preserved for performance
+   4. The FFmpeg cache directory is intentionally preserved for performance

 ## Architecture